Recent developments in mathematical aspects of relativistic fluids: New formulation of the relativistic Euler equations: null structures and regularity properties

-In order to carry out a proof with the above elements, there are three key ingredients that are needed in order to apply current techniques.
+In order to carry out a proof with the above elements, there are three key ingredients that are crucial to apply current geometric-analytic techniques.
 We will discuss each one of them in what follows.
-Our discussion will elucidate why the formulation of Theorem \ref{T:New_formulation} seems to be needed for the problem of shock formation.
-After discussing these three key ingredients, we will provide some further context for studies of shocks.
+Our discussion will elucidate why the formulation of Theorem \ref{T:New_formulation} is well suited for the problem of shock formation.
+After discussing these three key ingredients, we will provide some further comments on studies of shocks.
 We stress that all the discussion of these three ingredients focuses on the case of more than one spatial dimension.
+We point out that the work by \cite{Abbrescia-Speck-2023} provides a useful complement to the discussion that follows.

+\begin{remark} The connections among collapse of the characteristics, a gradient blow-up, and the shock development problem, are rather intricate and have been understood within specific regimes and for certain sets of initial data.
+Although these are deep connections that underscore a great deal of beautiful mathematics, we do not intend to suggest that a general theory is available. \end{remark}